Development of Singularities of the Skyrme Model: Main Problem and Main Result

-where $\Box_3=\partial_{tt}-\partial_{rr}+\dfrac{2}{r}\partial_r$, the usual $3$-dimensional linear wave operator.
-The following theorem is the main result of this paper: \begin{theorem} Let $m=5$ and $\mathcal{N}=S^5\subset\mathbb{R}^6$.
-Let $\alpha=0$ in \eqref{Skyrme Maps Action}.
-Then there is a class of smooth initial data such that the corresponding Cauchy problem for the Euler-Lagrange equation for an equivariant Skyrme Map from $\mathbb{R}^{1,5}$ into $S^5$, in the strong field-limit, has a solution that blows up in finite time. \end{theorem}
+\begin{theorem} Let $\alpha=0$ in \eqref{Skyrme Maps Action}.
+There exists a class of smooth initial data such that the corresponding Cauchy problem for the Euler-Lagrange equation of an equivariant Skyrme Map from $\mathbb{R}^{1,5}$ into $S^5$, in the strong field-limit, has a solution that blows up in finite time. \end{theorem}

-\subsection{Summary of the Proof}
+\section{Summary of the Proof}

 Our goal is to construct smooth initial data for \eqref{Skyrme Maps PDE} which will develop a singularity in finite time.
 We will find such initial data by exploiting the scaling invariance of \eqref{Skyrme Maps PDE}.
 That is, for any $\lambda\in\mathbb{R}-\{0\}$, \eqref{Skyrme Maps PDE} is invariant under the map $(t,r)\mapsto(\lambda t,\lambda r)$.
-Thus, we are motivated to find a self-similar solution $u(t,r)=w(-r/t)$.
-We define $\rho:=\dfrac{-r}{t}$.
+Thus, we are motivated to find a self-similar solution $u(t,r)=w(-r/t)$ for some unknown $w:\mathbb{R}\to[0,\pi]$.
+For convenience, we define $\rho:=\dfrac{-r}{t}$.
 Such a nontrivial solution is constant along rays emanating from the origin of the Minkowski space and is thus multi-valued at the origin.
 This forces the derivative of $u$ to become unbounded and, consequently, a singularity develops.

-Substituting $w(\rho)$ into \eqref{Skyrme Maps PDE} results in the following ordinary differential equation
+Substituting $w$ into \eqref{Skyrme Maps PDE} results in the following ordinary differential equation